plartemyev/yamo/README.md

 LICENSE
 -------
 This is free software, distributed under the GPL v.3.
-If you want to discuss a release under another license, please open an issue on Github
+If you want to discuss a release under another license, please open an issue on GitHub

 NOTES
 -----
 As usual with this kind of software :
 This software is provided "AS-IS", without any guarantees.
-It should not do any harm to your system, but if it does, the author, github, etc... cannot be held responsible.
+It should not do any harm to your system, but if it does, the author, GitHub, etc... cannot be held responsible.
 Use at your own risk.
 You have been warned.

 Icons were taken from [KDE/breeze-icons](https://github.com/KDE/breeze-icons)